Royal Parks Half Marathon 2021

 Where we process your data

-One of our service providers, Marathon Photos, has offices located outside the EEA.
+One of our current service providers, Marathon Photos, has offices located outside the UK.
 The personal data that they process on our behalf may be transferred to New Zealand.
-New Zealand has an adequacy finding, and as such is considered safe to transfer personal data to.
+New Zealand has an adequacy finding, and as such is considered to offer an equivalent standard of protection for personal data as information in the UK.

-An adequacy finding is given when the European Commission finds that the laws of a country ensure adequate data protection, on a par with the EU.
+An adequacy finding is given when the ICO finds that the laws of a country ensure adequate data protection, on a par with the UK.

-Unless we specifically inform you otherwise, your personal data is processed in the EEA.
+Unless we specifically inform you otherwise, your personal data will only be processed within the UK.

 Notification of changes